 The primary role of the comprehensive examinations is to aid the graduate faculty in assessing whether students are sufficiently prepared for the next stage of their graduate training, including advanced coursework and development of a thesis or dissertation.
-Students on the MS track are expected to take and pass a theory examination and an applied examination following completion of their first year of coursework (i.e., the 'series 1' comprehensive examinations).
-Students on the PhD track are expected to take and pass a theory examination and an applied examination following completion of their first year of coursework (i.e., the 'series 1' comprehensive examinations), as well as a theory examination and an applied examinations), as well as a theory examination and an applied examination following completion of their first year of coursework (i.e., the 'series 1' comprehensive examinations), as well as a theory examination and an applied examination following completion of their first year of coursework (i.e., the 'series 1' comprehensive examinations), as well as a theory examination and an applied examination following completion of their first year of coursework (i.e., the 'series 1' comprehensive examinations), as well as a theory examination and an applied examination following completion of their second year of coursework (i.e., the 'series 2' comprehensive examinations).
-The series 1 examination is identical for students on the MS track and the PhD track, although the threshold to qualify for a PhD-level pass is typically around ten percentage points higher than the threshold to qualify for an MS-level pass.
-The series 2 examination is only applicable to students on the PhD track.
+Students on the M.S. track are expected to take and pass the M.S./Ph.D. series 1 comprehensive examinations at the M.S. level.
+Students on the Ph.D. track are expected to take and pass the M.S./Ph.D. series 1 at the Ph.D. level and the Ph.D. series 2 applied comprehensive examination.
+The series 1 examination is identical for students on the M.S. track and the Ph.D. track, although the threshold to qualify for a Ph.D.-level pass is typically around ten percentage points higher than the threshold to qualify for an MS-level pass.
+The series 2 examination is only applicable to students on the Ph.D. track.